nightroman/FarNet/GitKit/README.md

 [Contents]

-GitKit is the FarNet module for Far Manager for git operations.
+GitKit is the FarNet module for git operations in Far Manager.
 GitKit uses [LibGit2Sharp] and does not require installed git.

 **Project FarNet**